 Richie Fields’ smooth country baritone has already given this up-and-coming recording artist four well-received radio singles and a #1 music video for “Man Enough To Cry” (Y’all Wire).
-Known for his energetic live shows and ability to connect with his audience, Richie has toured nationally, playing at many of the country’s most renowned venues, and has opened for many of Country Music’s biggest names.
-Most recently, Richie and his band opened for Darius Rucker at House of Blues in Atlantic City, NJ as well as Randy Houser and Casey James at Rams Head Live in Baltimore, MD.
-They also opened the show for WPOC’s “Sunday in the Country”, at Merriweather Post Pavilion in late 2011, in a lineup including Josh Turner, Joe Nichols, The Band Perry, Brantley Gilbert, Steel Magnolia, Hunter Hayes, and Frankie Ballard.
+Known for his energetic live shows and ability to connect with his audience, Richie has toured nationally, playing at many of the country’s most renowned venues.
+He has opened the show for WPOC’s Sunday in the Country at a sold out Merriweather Post Pavilion and has shared the stage with many of Country Music’s biggest names including Darius Rucker, Brantley Gilbert, Randy Houser, Eli Young Band, The Band Perry, Hunter Hayes, Frankie Ballard, Montgomery Gentry, Josh Turner, Joe Nichols, Joe Diffie, Tracy Lawrence, James Otto, and many more.

 Richie has previously been acknowledged on CMA’s “Who New To Watch” list, as well as making his debut in Country Weekly magazine’s “Who’s New” feature.
-Richie made his national television debut on Inside Music Row and appears in the recently released motion picture “9-Ball”.
-He and his band will be taking a bus full of fans with them to Nashville again in June 2014, where they will perform for the 7th straight year during the CMA Music Festival.
+His national television debut was made on Inside Music Row and he appears in the Motion Picture “9-Ball”.
+Richie and his band were recently presented with a “Rammy Award” for “Best Opening Act of 2014” at Rams Head Live in Baltimore, MD.
+He and his band took a bus full of fans with them to Nashville again in June 2014, where they performed for the 7th straight year during the CMA Music Festival.